keift/blog/linux/install-zapret.md

 Zapret only bypasses DPI restrictions.
 But it does not set up a DNS for us.
 We need to do that ourselves.
 We are using Stubby here.

+We've used Yandex DNS here with Russian users in mind.
+However, other provider alternatives are also available if you prefer:

+- [Cloudflare DNS]
+- [Google DNS]
+- [Yandex DNS]
+- [Quad9]

 ```shell
 # Install Stubby
 sudo apt install -y stubby